rachelm-ar/NTS-Processing/README.md

 # NTS-Processing
-Natiional Travel Survey analysis routines
+National Travel Survey analysis routines

 ## Overview
 A suite of tools to read in NTS raw data using its hierarchical data format and joins tables to create an 'unclassified build'.